-1. San Juan Islands, WA
+1. San Juan Islands, Washington

-An island getaway doesn’t necessarily equate with palm trees, cocktails, and suntanning.
-Rather than squeezing themselves into a row of lounge chairs on a overrated beach, honeymooners in the San Juans can seek out almost-private coves like those found at Reuben Tarte Memorial Park on San Juan Island.
+An island getaway doesn’t necessarily equate to palm trees, cocktails, and suntans.
+Rather than squeezing themselves into a row of lounge chairs on an overrated beach, honeymooners in the San Juans can seek out almost-private coves like those found at Reuben Tarte Memorial Park on San Juan Island.
 There, they can tan in the summer months or hunt for sculptural pieces of driftwood in the tidal pools year-round.
 The San Juan Islands Museum of Art, also on San Juan Island, is perhaps the best representation of the prominent local art scene.
 The museum features indigenous motifs and styles that date back thousands of years, while small shops and studios like Orcas Island Pottery (on Orcas Island) offer an insight to the quirkiness and creativity that defines the community today.
 Of course, no visit to the San Juans is complete until you witness migrating Orca pods splashing about in the Salish Sea.

-2. Telluride, CO
+2. Telluride, Colorado

 While Aspen still holds a special place in the hearts of those who remember the neon pantsuits of the ‘80s, Telluride appeals to those searching for a more small-town, no-frills vibe.
 Telluride has world-class skiing and snowboarding areas that are repeatedly praised for their accessibility and quality — which is partly thanks to a free gondola that connects the town to its resort area, located smack-dab in the middle of the slopes.
 Beyond its main attractions, Telluride also has camping, climbing, river sports, and an increasingly popular film festival.
 Due to its slightly more removed location and underdog status, Telluride has also developed a less pretentious and more “folksy rebel” reputation than resort towns like Whistler or Jackson Hole, as is evidenced by the town’s “Free Box,” where locals regularly drop off and pick up random items left by their neighbors.

-3. Bisbee, AZ
+3. Bisbee, Arizona

-4. Beaufort, SC
+4. Beaufort, South Carolina

 With Charleston constantly being cited as one of the best honeymoon towns in the country, most people don’t think to look a few more miles down the Atlantic seaboard to the significantly less crowded Beaufort, South Carolina.
 The small town spread across the Sea Islands of South Carolina’s Lowcountry is known for its art festivals and architectural preservation efforts.
 These efforts have maintained a distinctive collection of antebellum buildings in Beaufort’s central neighborhoods.
 Beyond the historic sites, visitors to Beaufort can enjoy traditionally romantic carriage rides along Bay Street or more modern adventures such as kayaking and biking on nearby Hunting Island, where they can also find some of the state’s most celebrated beaches if they just want to lounge and swim.
 As a coastal town, Beaufort is full of southern-style seafood eateries, but there is probably no better time to visit than during the Taste of Beaufort festival for a mix of local seafood, wines, and art.

-5. Fairbanks, AK
+5. Fairbanks, Alaska

 You have to be a pretty bold couple to pick the northernmost US state for a romantic getaway, especially if you’re not itching to summit Mt.
 Denali.
 Apart from being the perfect spot for athletic outdoor activities, Fairbanks also has activities that can only be found this close to the arctic circle, such as dog-mushing tours or a stroll through the countryside with a reindeer herd.
 But honeymooners who want to take it easy might prefer watching the northern lights while soaking in the Chena Hot Springs.
 While every other place on this list offers stunning scenery, none are quite as remote or as wild as Fairbanks and its surroundings — a perfect choice for couples who want peace and quiet.

-6. Portland, ME
+6. Portland, Maine